 How Does a Country Block All Social Media?

-The simplest way to block a website for an entire country is to ask the internet service providers within that nation to block them.
-This can come in the form of a polite request for cooperation or, in some cases, a not so veiled strong-arming attempt.
+The simplest way to block a website for an entire country is to make the internet service providers within that nation block them.
+That can come in a polite request, or, in some cases, a not-so-veiled strong-arm attempt.

-When the infrastructure of the internet is government owned, as it is in many oppressive nations, it ain’t hard to coerce ISPs into doing the government’s dirty work for them.
-Like in Russia, where the System of Operational-Investigatory Measures requires telecommunications companies to install “security” programs on their systems.
-This allows the government to spy on user activity without a warrant.
+When the internet’s infrastructure is government-owned, it isn’t hard to coerce ISPs into doing the government’s dirty work.
+That’s the case in many oppressive nations.
+In Russia, for example, the System of Operational-Investigatory Measures requires telecommunications companies to install “security” programs on their systems.
+These programs allow the government to spy on user activity without a warrant.

 Why Would a Country Censor Social Media?

 Governments that censor social media websites are typically authoritarian regimes.
 That comes as a big surprise to no one, since most of these nations seek to curb the potential for dissenters.
 Some governments don’t want anyone to oppose them.
 That includes anyone from other political parties, detractors, critics, and even the free press.